lab-cosmo/chemiscope/docs/src/manual/properties.rst

-For each structure or environment, one may have computed *properties*, e.g. the cohesive energy of a molecule, or the NMR chemical shielding of a nucleus, or *structural representations*, i.e. functions of the spatial arrangement of the atoms that incorporate some fundamental symmetries to achieve a description of the structure that is as complete as possible, yet concise.
+For each structure or environment, one may have computed *properties*, e.g. the cohesive energy of a molecule, or the NMR chemical shielding of a nucleus, or *structural representations*, i.e. functions of the spatial arrangement of the atoms that achieve a description of the structure that is as complete as possible, yet concise.
 Examples of such representations are for instance `atom density representationis <soap>`_ or `Behler-Parrinello symmetry functions <Behler-Parrinello>`_.
 These representations are usually high-dimensional vectors, hard to visualize and interpret.
 For this reason, one